 Finding Your Reason For The Season

 I’ve been seeing a lot of people writing recently about the reason for the season and remembering what is really important in the midst of holiday (and life) stress.
 It is so easy to get wrapped up in the holiday doing spirit, and forget that the real holiday spirit is one of love, giving, and spending time with those close to you.

-Does it matter if the gourds stay out for another week?
-Not really.
+Does it matter if the pumpkins stay out for another week?

 - 1 ½ Tbsp sugar

 - 2 eggs, beaten slightly

 - 1 ½ c milk,